kkarbowiak/cpp-argparse/tutorial/readme.md

 ```
 Note that the change reflects in both the error message and the help string.

-Let us now try out a different approach of playing with verbosity, which is pretty common (`count.cpp`):
+Let us now try out a different approach of playing with verbosity, which is pretty common (`count1.cpp`):
 ```c++
 #include "argparse.hpp"
 #include <iostream>